You can visit Ningaloo Reef all year round, but some months are better than others. This entirely depends on what you want to see on your visit.

 1) You can swim with whale sharks, humpback whales, and manta rays.

 Whale shark season is between March and August.
 If you want to swim with them, make sure to book a whale shark tour.
-Most operators have a spotter plane to quickly find these fascinating creatures.
+Most operators have a spotter plane to quickly find these gentle giants!

-As for humpback whale swimming, these gentle giants migrate through this area from July through October.
+As for humpback whale swimming, these majestic creatures migrate through the area from July through October.
 Some tours will take you to them, too!

 Graceful manta rays are resident on the reef all year round.
 But their numbers increase between May and September.